Holiday inspiration currently loading...

 Carefully designed train touring holiday, covering the historic city of York, the Yorkshire Dales and Northumberland.
 You will travel on the famous Settle to Carlisle line, and the scenic Hadrian’s Wall rail line.

-Price is based on two adults sharing a double or twin room for seven nights on a bed & breakfast basis, in our hand-picked selection of guest houses and small hotels.
+Price is based on two adults sharing a double or twin room for seven nights, four on a bed & breakfast basis, (room only in York), in our hand-picked selection of guest houses and small hotels.
 The holiday also includes rail and taxi travel as detailed above.
 The holiday includes a guided tour of Hadrian’s Wall, and York Pass.

 All itineraries and room types are presented subject to availability at specific hotels.